Aaryan1901/Criminal_Detection_System/README.md

-# Face Recognition Based Attendance System
+# Criminal Recognition System

-This project is a face recognition-based attendance system that uses OpenCV and Python.
-The system uses a camera to capture images of individuals and then compares them with the images in the database to mark attendance.
+This project is a Criminal Recognition System that uses OpenCV and Python.
+The system uses a camera to capture images of individuals and then compares them with the images in the database to detect criminals.

 ## Installation